filakhtov/gentoo-use-docs/sys-apps/systemd.md

 This flag can be safely disabled if an `importd` functionality is not desired.

+### dns-over-tls
+Pass the `-Ddns-over-tls=true` to the Meson build script.
+Enable DoT (DNS over TLS) support for systemd via the `systemd-resolved` service to wrap DNS queries and answers via the TLS (Transport Layer Security) protocol in order to prevent eavesdropping and manipulation of DNS data via MITM (man-in-the-middle) attacks.

+It is recommended to enable this flag if the system uses a DNS server that supports encrypted connections to improve privacy.

 ### elfutils
 This flag is passing the `-Delfutils=true` option to the Meson build script.
 Resulting SystemD binaries will be linked against the `libdw` library (from a [dev-libs/elfutils](../dev-libs/elfutils.md) package) to allow them to obtain and include stack traces into the coredump files generated during a crash handling routine.